-Since the nominal installed capacity is below of the 15 MW, the project activity is defined under the definition of Type I, Small Scale CDM project activities given by the Annex II of Decision 17/CP.7 "Simplified modalities and procedures for small-scale clean development mechanism project activities"3.
+Since the nominal installed capacity is below of the 15 MW, the project activity is defined under the definition of Type I, Small Scale CDM project activities given by the Annex II of Decision 17/CP.7 "Simplified modalities and procedures for small-scale clean development mechanism project activities"4.

-The technology used for the technical studies carried out comprises data geo-processing (Topocad 4.0), geological studies, wind energy assessment based on local software tools (WinPro, EWDA) as well as international recognized tools for wind energy assessment as WAsP.
-The technology for the wind turbines is based on the E-48 ENERCON technology with construction facilities in Brazil.
+The technology used for the technical studies carried out comprises data geo-processing, topographical maps, Digital Elevation Models (DEMs), geological and zoning studies, aerial photography and satellite images, wind energy assessment based on local software tools (EWDA) as well as international recognized tools for wind energy assessment as WAsP and GH WindFarmer.

-The project activity will optimize the use of trade winds (aliseos) rotating clockwise around low pressure areas coming from the Tropical Atlantic Ocean.
-For the project area, the measured average wind speed is around 8.47 m/s4 with a relative distribution of the wind frequency East/Northeast at 35.33 %.
+The project activity will optimize the use of trade winds (aliseos) and high occurrence of sea breeze.
+For the project area, the measured average wind speed is around 8.4 m/s5 with a relative distribution of the wind frequency East/Northeast at 35.33 %.